rohith-gupta/node-hello-world/README.md

 TO DO:
 a.
 Set the environment variables DOCKERHUB_USERNAME and DOCKERHUB_PASS in your CircleCI project setting
 b.
-Change dockerhub repo to yours, i.e,. replace shresthaajay/node-hello-world with your repo in '.circleci/config.yml'
+Change docker hub repo to yours, i.e,. replace shresthaajay/node-hello-world with your repo in '.circleci/config.yml'